The first stethoscope

 The analog stethoscope has been a ubiquitous symbol of healthcare for over 200 years, but it is increasingly rarely used to its full potential.
 This is due to the substantial time required for proper training and the time required to maintain auscultation skills.
-As a result, this valuable diagnostic device, the stethoscope, has become underutilized.
-We concur with Dr. James Thomas, a cardiologist at Northwestern Medicine in Chicago when he said, “the old stethoscope is kind of falling on hard times in terms of rigorous training.”
-The final nail in this coffin came on January 27, 2021, when the USMLE exam component that requires medical students to learn physical examination skills was permanently discontinued.
+As a result, this valuable diagnostic device has become underutilized.
+We concur with Dr. James Thomas, a cardiologist at Northwestern Medicine in Chicago, when he said, "the old stethoscope is kind of falling on hard times in terms of rigorous training. " The final nail in this coffin came on January 27, 2021, when the USMLE exam component that requires medical students to learn physical examination skills was permanently discontinued.
 As a result of this discontinuation, even a minimum level of physical exam proficiency can no longer be assured.

 Added to this troubling situation is an incredible lack of evaluation time for providers.
-Today, more than 55% of primary healthcare providers spend less than 16 minutes with a patient, with 27% spending less than 12 minutes.2 It is simply not possible to conduct even a limited history assessment and physical examination in this short period while also discussing findings, the plan of care, and patients’ questions.
+In 2018, approximately 33% of U.S. primary care physicians spent 17-24 minutes with their patients.
+It is simply not possible to conduct even a limited history assessment and physical examination in this short period while also discussing findings, the plan of care, and patients' questions.
 Yet patients still need to be evaluated and treated.
 In order to meet this need, healthcare providers now shift the diagnostic burden from the physical exam to ordering tests like echocardiograms and x-rays.

 Unfortunately, ordering tests like these increases the complexity of care, cost, and inefficiency, and it hinders the tremendous value that listening to body sounds in a physical examination provides.
 However, by leveraging new technology, providers can analyze patient sounds and make treatment decisions quickly, even from a distance.
 These technologies allow providers to spend a short amount of time capturing those signals after which they will be digitally evaluated with artificial intelligence.
 The result is a workflow that provides a faster, more accurate, and more consistent evaluation.